 For a country of this vast size it only has a population density of about 2 people per square kilometer.
-It boasts a range of proud and culturally diverse tribes.
-Besides that fact that Namibia has on average 300 days of sunshine per year, it is also a country rich in diamonds, wilderness and wildlife.
+Namibia is a culturally diverse country and have 11 indigenous languages.
+Besides that fact that Namibia has on average 300 days of sunshine per year, it is also a country rich in diamonds, minerals and wildlife.

 The capital city of Namibia is Windhoek

 , situated in the center of the country.
 No where else is unity in diversity seen, with equal parts traditional heritage and modern emerging identity, than in Windhoek.
 The Hosea Kutako International Airport (40km from the city center) is easily accessible from all over the world with major airlines operating regular flights to- and from- the capital city.

 The Namibian economy is closely linked to that of neighboring South Africa with the exchange rate between the Namibian Dollar and the South African Rand being 1:1.
 Overall, the economy is highly dependent on the mining and processing of ores and minerals, which is mainly exported all over the world.
 Rich diamond deposits make Namibia a primary source for these highly sought after gems.

 Visitors to Namibian can expect to eat a lot of MEAT.
 The agricultural sector and especially cattle farming is the second largest contributor to the economy.
 The agricultural sector has seen more diversification over the past years.

 Namibia is well-know for its safe and friendly atmosphere which makes it an ideal travel destination.
 It is thus no surprise that tourism contributes a whopping 14.5% to the Namibian economy.
 It is also one of the fastest developing sectors of the economy as the private and public sectors are expanding their services to accommodate the influx of visitors.

 Although the economy has seen a slight downward growth during 2016 and 2017, economists are optimistic that the economic growth will steadily improve throughout 2018 and 2019.

 National Parks and Protected Reserves